rizac/stream2segment/README.md

 ## Installation

-This program has been installed and tested on Ubuntu14.04, Ubuntu16.04 and Mac OSX El Capitan
+This program has been installed and tested on Ubuntu 14+ and Mac OSX (El Capitan and Sierra)

 ### Prerequisites